me-Jonathan/ard_splicing/README.md

-# ard_splicing
+# README

-This project aims to identify splicing changes in the adult reproductive diapause of C. elegans.
+This is a repository for a project that aims to identify splicing changes in the adult reproductive diapause of C. elegans.